 TT-C-490, Type I

 Zinc phosphate has modest corrosion protection as a stand-alone but is better suited when a paint or oil system is used.
 Phosphate systems are by nature hydroscopic, meaning they want to absorb and hold supplemental coatings.
 So as opposed to simply oiling a steel substrate for corrosion protection the zinc phosphate provides a mechanical “tooth” to keep the coating in place.
 Conventional cleaning before coating makes this a less expensive coating, versus the mechanical cleaning required for manganese.
 This coating has numerous applications in commercial and military markets.
-WCI can accommodate parts up to 14 feet in length and 2,000# in weight.
+WCI can accommodate parts up to 14 feet in length and 2,000 pounds in weight.

 Stress Relief